 - David McInnis and Brett D. Hirsch, ed.
 Embodying Shakespeare.
 Special issue 19 of Early Modern Literary Studies (2009).
 Full text.

 - General editor (2013-present).
-Bibliography of Editions of Early English Drama (BEEED).
+Bibliography of Editions of Early English Drama.
 A project to develop a comprehensive bibliographical database of editions of early English drama produced since the eighteenth century.
-CI: Brett D. Hirsch (U Western Australia).

 - Editorial board (2011-present).
 The Map of Early Modern London.
 A project to publish an interactive map of Shakespeare's London, linked to scholarly articles about the history and culture of the city, its streets and landmarks.
-CI: Janelle Jenstad (U Victoria).
+Director: Janelle Jenstad.